Filing a Wrongful Death Claim

 Contacting a Lawyer

-If you lost a family member due to the careless or malicious actions of another, our lawyers can help.
-They can identify all possible liable parties, file your claim, and protect your rights as they litigate for a fair resolution.
+If you lost a family member due to the careless or malicious actions of another, our Toronto wrongful death lawyers may be able to help.
+Contact Preszler Injury Lawyers by calling 1-800-JUSTICE and receive a free initial consultation.